 Barriers to Parent Training

-With the extensive benefits of caregiver training, it is no wonder several larger insurers require there to be a parent training component to ABA therapy.
-However, parent training is a disproportionally underutilized service component when compared to direct service with children and the reasons for this vary.
+With the extensive benefits of caregiver training, it is no wonder several larger insurers require providers to include a parent training component in ABA therapy.
+However, parent training is a disproportionally underutilized service component compared to direct service with children.
+According to the Autism and IDD Care Market Report, providers are averaging just 24% utilization of authorized caregiver training hours.
+The reasons for this underutilization are multifaceted.

 Common barriers to parent training include